abramin/system-design-sandbox/docs/USAGE.md

 - Downstream configs set realistic `maxConnections`/`throughputRate`.
 - Traffic profile generates non-zero QPS.

-## 6. Animate Message Flows

-- Expand *Message Flow Simulator* in the builder toolbar.
-- Pick a predefined flow (e.g., “Read Path”, “Write Path”).
-- Once selected:
-  - Nodes and edges highlight following the request path.
-  - Flow panel shows per-step latency, QPS, and status.
-  - Use the play controls within the panel to step through each hop.

-Great for demos: combine with scenario events to show how bottlenecks move across the flow.

 ## 7. Pattern Library & Circuit Breakers

 - Open the *Pattern Library* sidebar to drop in reusable motifs like cache-aside, fan-out, etc. (Each is just a curated set of nodes/edges.)